3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Experiments

-\paragraph{Results.} Quantitative results are presented in Table~\ref{tab:repr-eval}, which shows that \representationname\ achieves the least approximation error among all methods, especially for geometry (indicated by CD).
+\textbf{Results.} Quantitative results are presented in Table~\ref{tab:repr-eval}, which shows that \representationname\ achieves the least approximation error among all methods, especially for geometry (indicated by CD).
 Besides the best quality, the proposed representation demonstrates significant efficiency in terms of runtime with nearly 7 times faster convergence speed compared with the second best, making it scalable on large-scale datasets.
 Figure~\ref{fig:repr-eval} shows qualitative comparisons.
-MLP-based implicit methods appear to have periodic artifacts, especially for the geometry.
-Triplane and dense voxels yield bumpy surfaces as well as grid artifacts around the shape surface.
-Instead, \representationname\ produces the best quality with smooth geometry and fine-grained details like the thin and tapering beard.
+MLP-based methods have periodic artifacts, especially for the geometry.
+Triplane and dense voxels yield bumpy surfaces and grid artifacts.
+Instead, \representationname\ produces the best quality with smooth geometry and fine-grained details like the tapering beard.